 Committee members create interest in and provide assistance for the performing, visual and practical arts at JBS.
 Committee members assist with set design and building, publicity, create t-shirts, place fliers around town to boost sales, and sponsor pre-show receptions and concession sales for selected events.
-Click HERE for more information.
+Click HERE for more information and HERE to volunteer.

 Held the weekend before Thanksgiving, Unique Boutique features the sale of quality gifts, fine art and hand-crafted items.
-Parents coordinate several JBS booths (Café, Holiday Plants, Incredible Edibles and Signatures).
+Parents coordinate several JBS booths (Café, Holiday Plants, Burroughs Bakery and Signatures).
 Subcommittees include admissions, decorations, marketing & public relations, set up & take down, treasurer, volunteers, and more.
-Volunteers can attend Signatures crafting parties throughout the fall, help Incredible Edibles by baking on your own or attending an organized baking party, wrap baked goods at school the week of the event, and work 2-hour shifts the weekend of the event.
+Volunteers can attend Signatures crafting parties throughout the fall, help Burroughs Bakery by baking on your own or attending an organized baking party, wrap baked goods at school the week of the event, and work 2-hour shifts the weekend of the event.
 All are welcome to attend and shop!.
-Click HERE for more information.
+Click HERE for more information and HERE to volunteer.